4/C: History

 Crescent Heights bought the half-block property, which was home to two parking garages owned by the Costacos family, for $48.75 million in September 2015.
 The project was announced during the same month, standing 1,111 ft tall with 102 stories, as the first supertall skyscraper in the Pacific Northwest and surpassing the neighboring Columbia Center, which is 933 ft tall.
 Its initial design, led by LMN Architects, had a total of 1.2 e6sqft in gross leasable area split between 1,200 apartments, 150 hotel rooms, 160,000 sqft of office space, and retail.

 Concerns over the supertall skyscraper affecting traffic from nearby Boeing Field and Seattle–Tacoma International Airport prompted the Federal Aviation Administration (FAA) to review the project, similar to concerns shared with the nearby Columbia Center when it was built in the 1980s.
 On January 4, 2016, the FAA sent a "notice of presumed hazard" to Crescent Heights regarding the 102-story building and recommended reducing the height to 965 ft, slightly shorter than the Columbia Center, for a favorable determination.
 The FAA was also concerned that the tower crane required for the skyscraper's construction would interfere with helicopter operations at nearby Harborview Medical Center, resulting in a temporary closure of the hospital's helipad.

 The proposal was downsized from 101 to 100 stories in February 2016, reducing the number of residential units by 100 rooms and removing half of the proposed hotel rooms.
 Ahead of a design review meeting in early March, Crescent Heights scaled back its plans further, proposing a 1,029 ft skyscraper with only 93 stories to comply with the FAA's request.
 The adjusted height would make the building taller than the nearby Columbia Center and the U.S. Bank Tower in Los Angeles, but fall short of the Wilshire Grand Center in Los Angeles and the Salesforce Tower in San Francisco.
 Crescent Heights also submitted an alternative 959 ft proposal for design review, which would fall short of the Columbia Center.

 A new design by ODA named "Seattle Tower" was released in June 2020, featuring a 1,185 ft high-rise with a large central cutout facing south to create views of Mount Rainier.
 The design proposal was inspired by the COVID-19 pandemic and the need for fresh air during self-isolation and quarantine, according to ODA.
 A revised plan submitted in October 2022 includes 1,018 residential units—of which 234 are condominiums on the upper floors—amenity spaces on the 62nd and 63rd floors, and coworking spaces.
 Skidmore, Owings & Merrill was listed as the architect for the project.

+In November 2023, Crescent Heights listed the property for sale with an asking price of $40 million.